belezanaweb/test-front/README.md

 ## Stack
 - CRA, to keep it simple
-- React Router, por familiaridade
+- React Router
-- SWR: request caching
+- SWR: request caching and control of "loading" state
 - Styled Components: easy to control visual changes based on props